How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Mold in humidifier symptoms

-If you have been running a humidifier full-time and someone is diagnosed with a lung related ailment, check the humidifier.
+If you have been running a humidifier full-time and someone is diagnosed with a lung-related ailment, check the humidifier.

-They do not have to be severe, they can be mild and easy to treat.
+They do not have to be severe; they can be mild and easy to treat.
 However, continued use of a humidifier with mold could cause chronic lung and breathing issues.

 Please note: Wheezing and other breathing symptoms are caused by mold in your home.
 This is not likely to happen as a direct result of mold from the humidifier.

-3. Humidifier causing sore throat
+3. Humidifiers causing sore throat

 If you start experiencing many cold-related symptoms, then it is time to check the humidifier for mold if you have been running it.

-Some of the symptoms of mold include irritation in the throat, coughing, eye irritation and stuffiness in the nasal passages.
+Some of the symptoms of mold include irritation in the throat, coughing, eye irritation, and stuffiness in the nasal passages.
 If you start noticing such problems, it is time to look for signs of mold in the tank.

 Please note that if you are not sensitive to mold, you are not going to experience these symptoms.
 If you are allergic to mold, the symptoms will be more severe.